tig-foundation/tig-monorepo/docs/guides/anatomy.md

 ### Am I obliged to assign the IP in my algorithm improvement to TIG ?

-No. The assignment of intellectual property related to algorithmic breakthroughs will be an important contributor to driving the value of the innovator incentives (TIG Tokens) over time but there is no obligation to assign ownership of any intellectual property to TIG.
-It is the intention of TIG to introduce enhanced rewards for algorithmic breakthroughs that are submitted to the game should the innovator wish to claim them.
-Assignment of ownership of inventions will only be necessary if an innovator wishes to claim enhanced rewards.
+No. The assignment of intellectual property related to algorithmic advances will be an important contributor to driving the value of the innovator incentives (TIG Tokens) over time but there is no obligation to assign ownership of any intellectual property to TIG.
+It is the intention of TIG to introduce advance rewards for algorithmic advances that are submitted to the game should the innovator wish to claim them.
+Assignment of ownership of inventions will only be necessary if an innovator wishes to claim advance rewards.

 ## TIG Benchmarker Game License